github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 :orphan:
 :nosearch:

-Customizing Library Models for Java
+Customizing Library Models for Java and Kotlin
 ===================================

 .. include:: ../reusables/beta-note-customizing-library-models.rst

+.. include:: ../reusables/kotlin-beta-note.rst

-The Java analysis can be customized by adding library models (summaries, sinks and sources) in data extension files.
+The Java/Kotlin analysis can be customized by adding library models (summaries, sinks and sources) in data extension files.
 A model is a definition of a behavior of a library element, such as a method, that is used to improve the data flow analysis precision by identifying more results.
 Most of the security related queries are taint tracking queries that try to find paths from a source of untrusted input to a sink that represents a vulnerability.
 Sources are the starting points of a taint tracking data flow analysis, and sinks are the end points of a taint tracking data flow analysis.